 About SpruceLab

-SpruceLab Inc. is a planning, landscape architecture and urban design consultancy that is Indigenous and women-owned and operated with offices in Toronto and Hamilton (Ontario), and Edmonton (Alberta), (also a certified member of the Canadian Council of Aboriginal Business (CCAB), and on the Government of Canada’s Indigenous Business Directory).
+SpruceLab Inc. is a planning, landscape architecture and urban design consultancy that is Indigenous and women-owned and operated (shared ownership) with offices in Toronto, Hamilton, and Edmonton (certified member of the Canadian Council of Indigenous Business (CCIB), and listed on the Government of Canada’s Indigenous Business Directory).
 We specialize in regenerative nature-based solutions and engagement to create resilient, healthy places and communities, and we strive to prioritize Indigenous voices and employment in this work (Treaty and Interest Rights Holders, and local Indigenous Peoples).
 Our services include landscape design and green infrastructure, urban design, urban and rural planning, engagement (Indigenous, community and stakeholder engagement), integrated project delivery (IPD), public art collaboration, and related education / training.

 Our name is inspired by the spruce tree, which stands tall as a symbol of resilience, and has an important shared history for Indigenous and settler Peoples.
 Indigenous Knowledge teaches how the spruce tree provides medicine, its roots are connectors, connecting birch bark to make canoes, vessels and structures, and its resin is used as both a catalyst to start fires, and a protective agent.
 We also embody the spirit of a lab (a learning environment) with a proven methodology to co-create innovative solutions to complex land and water problems, with community in mind.

-SpruceLab was founded in 2020 and builds on over 3 decades of professional experience of Principal Sheila Boudreau (of Acadian / Mi’kmaq and Celtic (Welsh, Irish) descent).
+SpruceLab was founded in 2020 and builds on over 3 decades of professional experience of Principal Sheila Boudreau (of Acadian / Mi’kmaq and Celtic (Welsh, Irish) descent), and more recently those of two Senior Associates.
 Our professional services are engaged for a broad range of public- and private-sector projects, by First Nations, Indigenous Peoples, governments, land-based consultants, developers, affordable housing agencies, not-for-profits, and others who appreciate the unique perspective and value we bring to planning and design.
 See some of our work here.

 Vision